Home | Introduction | Legal Puzzlers | Law Reviews | Online Forum | E-mail me

 GRADING:

-(1) Grading will be broken down as follows: 40% for your strongest essay, 30% for your next best effort, 20% for your next best effort after that, prvided that you receive "credot" on the "credit/no credit" paper.
-Participation will count for 5% and the quiz will make up for the remaining 5%.
+(1) Grading will be broken down as follows: 40% for your strongest essay, 30% for your next best effort and 20% for the one which is least successful of the three graded papers on the presumption that you receive "credit" for the "credit/no credit" paper.
+The participation requirement will count 5% and the quiz will count for the remaining 5%.p>

 Back to top